thethepai/Simple-Graphrag/README.md

 ## 🪟TODOs

 - [ ] Fastapi support
-  - Reason: Streamlit has high overhead and poor performance for backend tasks.
+  - Streamlit has high overhead and poor performance for backend tasks.
 FastAPI offers better performance and scalability.

 - [ ] Nextjs frontend
-  - Reason: Streamlit's frontend capabilities are limited and not suitable for complex UI requirements.
+  - Streamlit's frontend capabilities are limited and not suitable for complex UI requirements.
 Next.js provides a more robust and flexible frontend framework.

+- [ ] Neo4j ui
+  - use neo4j to manage graph data easily

+- [ ] Query rewrite and multi session improve
+  - Rewriting user queries can improve recall rates.
+Enhancing multi-turn conversations with reference replacement can improve user experience.